jogonat121/My-Carbon-Footprint/README.md

 This application will be used by environmental activists to aid them in spreading awareness towards the consequences our actions have on this planet, and even by curious fellow human beings.
-I believe this problem involves everyone so everyone should be aware of their carbon footprintRecord and become a part of solution by reporting their data, which can help us better research and suggest possible ways to avoid global warming. <br />
+I believe this problem involves everyone so everyone should be aware of their carbon footprint and become a part of solution by reporting their data, which can help us better research and suggest possible ways to avoid global warming. <br />
 As more and more people consent to providing their data to this app, we will be in a position to better estimate the carbon footprint we are generating and help the users reduce their carbon footprint by narrowing their attention to a